- NordVPN is one of the popular choices among users looking for a VPN service that is fast and focused on the user's privacy.

-NordVPN is a highly rated VPN provider for Windows, macOS, Linux, Android, and iOS platforms.
+NordVPN is a highly rated VPN provider, owned by Tefincom & Co., S.A, for Windows, macOS, Linux, Android, and iOS platforms.
 Connecting to that VPN server is usually straightforward enough, but some NordVPN users might still need to fix connectivity issues.

 NordVPN not connecting can be due to conflicting software, corrupted adapters, misconfigured network configurations, and more besides.
 Some of the resolutions below might fix NordVPN connections.